-As discussed in Section VI, Other CEQA Considerations, of this Draft EIR, and the Initial Study included as Appendix A of this Draft EIR, the Project Site is not located within a City-designated Very High Fire Hazard Severity Zone, nor is it located within a City-designated fire buffer zone.^{34,35} Therefore, the Project would not expose people or structures, directly or indirectly, to a significant risk of loss, injury, or death as a result of exposure to wildland fires.
-Impacts regarding Threshold (g) would be less than significant, and no further analysis of this issue is required.
+As discussed in Section VI, Other CEQA Considerations, of this Draft EIR, and evaluated in the Initial Study prepared for the Project, included as Appendix A of this Draft EIR, the Project site is not located within a City-designated Very High Fire Hazard Severity Zone or within a City-designated fire buffer zone.
+As such, as determined in the Initial Study, the Project would not expose people or structures, either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires.
+Therefore, impacts with respect to Threshold (g) would be less than significant, and no further analysis is required.